Methodology

 Small cohorts

-At institutional level, where cohorts are less than 6, all data are suppressed.
+This only applies to institutional level data.
+At this level, where cohorts are less than 6, all data are suppressed.
 This is to ensure that schools are not held to account for small cohorts of pupils rather than for confidentiality reasons.

 Widening Participation in higher education